Upgrading Confluence Manually

 <Installation-Directory>\confluence\WEB-INF\classes\confluence-init.propertiesfile to point to your existing Confluence home directory.

-- Copy your jdbc driver jar file from your existing Confluence installation directory to
+- If you're using an Oracle or MySQL database, you'll need to copy your jdbc driver jar file from your existing Confluence installation directory to

 confluence/WEB-INF/libin your new installation directory.